MS Stockholm (1946): Collision with Andrea Doria

 On the night of 25 July 1956, at 11:10 p.m., in heavy fog in the North Atlantic Ocean off the coast of Nantucket, Stockholm and Andrea Doria of the Italian Line collided in what was to become one of history's most notorious maritime disasters.

 Although most passengers and crew survived the collision, the larger Andrea Doria luxury liner capsized and sank the following morning.
-Owing to the collision, 50% of Andrea Dorias lifeboats were unusable.
+Flooding from the collision caused Andrea Doria to list 18 degrees to starboard within minutes, quickly rendering 50% of her lifeboats unusable.
 However, a number of ships, including SS Ile de France, responded and provided assistance, which averted a massive loss of life.

 Five members of Stockholms crew were killed instantly, and several more were trapped in the wrecked bow.
 Despite having lost about 3 ft of freeboard, the crippled Stockholm helped in the rescue and ended up carrying 327 passengers and 245 crew members from Andrea Doria, in addition to her own passengers and crew.
 There were 46 fatalities.
 After the ships had separated, and as Stockholm crew members were beginning to survey the damage, one of the crew came across Linda Morgan, who had been thrown from her bed on Andrea Doria as the two ships collided and landed on Stockholms deck, suffering moderate, but not life-threatening, injuries.